 At this point, you should be able to pick up your motorcycle and assess for damages.
 Usually the biggest damages to a motorcycle when they’re tipped over is cosmetic related and most don’t have to worry too much about engine or frame damage if the collision wasn’t too hard.
 Insurance and/or the police will be able to guide you on what to do next when it comes to the insurance claims.

 It is for reasons like this that having comprehensive motorcycle insurance and uninsured/underinsured policies are so important.
-These policies will cover most of what this type of scenario will present you.
 You can click here to view a list of insurance companies and compare rates that work for you.

-When Someone Else Tips Over Your Motorcycle Themselves
+When Someone Else Tips Over Your Motorcycle Without A Vehicle

 This situation will be a little different if the person ended up tipping over your motorcycle themselves, meaning it was their body that tipped it over instead of a car.
 This could mean they simply used their arms to push it or they kicked it over.